seinecle/mk99/docs/generated-slides/subdir/segmentation_temp_pdf.md

 How to market the right product to the right people?

 //ST: !

-image::crowd.png[align="center", title="A product cannot meet everybody's expectations"] {nbsp} +
+image::A-product-cannot-fit-everybody's-expectations.png[align="center", title="A product cannot fit everybody's expectations"]
+{nbsp} +

 //ST: !